qwat/QWAT/doc/developer-guide/upgrade.rst

 * First create a new branch for your modification on the model
 * Modify the SQL creation code at your convenience
 * Create the corresponding SQL delta file in *data-model/update/delta*.
-  * file must be named : delta_{tag_number}_{year_month_day}.sql (delta_x.x.x_ddmmyyyy.sql)
+  * file must be named : delta_{tag_number}_{increment}_{short description}.sql `see Release cycles and versioning. <qwat_dev.html#release-cycles-and-versioning>`_
 * Push your branch, and check travis result
 * If travis test is OK, then you can create a pull request to merge your modifications in master

 .. note:: Data model should be TAGGED.
 Tag should respect the following syntax like this: x.x.x.
-For each major version, the tag MUSt be called x.0.0
+For each major version, the tag MUST be called x.0.0.

 Migrate an existing database